elB4RTO/LogDoctor/README.md

 - Server stuff: **Bytes received**, **Bytes sent** and **Time taken**
 - Client stuff: **User-agent**, **IP address**, **Cookie** and **Referrer site**

-Further informations can be found in the [wiki !!!LINK!!!]() or while running LogDoctor.
+Further informations can be found in the [wiki]() or while running LogDoctor.

 <br/>